 Comprehensive ERP tools help businesses to cut through the ambiguity, and drive better decision-making through a clear look at actual finances and operations.
-Oracle and SAP are two of the big name ERP software packages commonly researched and used.
-Here’s a look at both of these top-level ERP solution packages:
+Here we compare Oracle vs. SAP: two of the big name ERP software packages commonly researched and used.
+Here’s a look at both of these top-level ERP solutions:

 When it comes to delivering ERP to businesses, Oracle trades on its name as a major software firm, as well as all of the functionality of its cloud-based and web-delivered ERP tools.
 Oracle is quick to point out that much of its customer base appreciates its established track record in IT, and that its dedication to providing great ERP interfaces happens within the context of all of the other solutions that the firm provides to business clients.